DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/edges/textExpr.md

 ---
 ---
 ##### shortDescription
-Specifies the name of a data source field or an expression that provides edge texts.
+Specifies the name of a data source field or an expression that returns edge texts.

 ##### param(data): any
 The current edge's data object.